OtherDevOpsGene/intro-to-docker/01-Lesson/README.md

 4892031f16d3    ubuntu         "/bin/bash"    2 minutes ago    Up 2 minutes                         pedantic_elgamal
 ```

 The [docker ps](https://docs.docker.com/engine/reference/commandline/ps/) command shows list of running containers (currently, only one).
-You could also run with `-a` to show all containers, running and stopped.
+You could also run with `-a` (short for `--all`) to show all containers, running and stopped.
 You'll see our current container (`4892031f16d3`), the first Ubuntu container we exited (`c80be7b31bbb`), and Hello World (`5ba9cbef69b8`), although your IDs will be different.

 ```console
 $ docker ps -a